PGgamer2/sethc-backdoor-hider/README.md

 * The Control Panel
 * The Registry.

+---

-## At the moment there are only two languages: English and italian
+At the moment there are only two languages: English and italian...
-### But YOU can help me translating this program!
+But YOU can help me translating this program!
 Just modify the SetLanguage() function in the main.cs file and send me a pull request.